cornernote/minetest-megapack/mods/carts/README.txt

 Read the first post at http://minetest.net/forum/viewtopic.php?id=2451

 Configuration:
-(If there is no file specified it is in init.lua) line 1 in functions.lua: APPROXIMATION => see the topic in the forum line 4: MAX_SPEED => the maximum speed of the cart line 9: TRANSPORT_PLAYER => transport the player like a normal item
+(all variables are in init.lua) line 4: MAX_SPEED => the maximum speed of the cart line 9: TRANSPORT_PLAYER => transport the player like a normal item
-		 (this is very laggy NOT RECOMMENDED) line 13: SOUND_FILE => name of a soundfile that is played when the cart drives.
-To use your own sound put the soundfile (only .ogg) in carts/sounds/ and set the variable to the name (e.g. "test.ogg").
+		 (this is very laggy NOT RECOMMENDED) line 13: SOUND_FILES => a table with all soundfiles and there length.
+To add your own files copy them into carts/sounds (only .ogg files are supported) and add there name (without ".ogg") and there lenght (in seconds) to the table. line 21: SOUND_GAIN => the gain of the sound. line 27: RAILS => blocks that are treated as rails.

 License:
 Sourcecode: WTFPL (see below)
+Sound: WTFPL (provided from Ragnarok)
 Graphics: CC0 (provided from kddekadenz)

 See also: